 Do Not Taunt Cthulhu: Imagine how boring a battle with Superman would be if I didn't let him know I kidnapped that Lois woman.

 Enemy Mine: I'm as shocked as you are!
-When my newest animated incarnation made his first appearance, he actually joined forces with Batsy in order to take down Owlman, mainly because he just wasn't as much fun.
+When my Batman: The Brave and the Bold incarnation made his first appearance, he actually joined forces with Batsy in order to take down Owlman, mainly because he just wasn't as much fun.
 In the end, he made a smart move and joined forces with the alternate double, but not before telling Bats that he tried to be good.
 That better not be signs of me decaying, otherwise I might need to have a little chitchat with those writers...

 Oh, I should have trusted the writers more.
 I got to kill the Bat nine times!
 On a show for children!

-Even Evil Has Standards: I may be a criminal lunatic, but I'm an AMERICAN criminal lunatic!
-When I found out that Red Skull fellow was a Nazi, I turned on him, right then and there.
+I may be a criminal lunatic, but I'm an AMERICAN criminal lunatic!
+When I found out◊ that Red Skull fellow was a Nazi, I turned on him, right then and there.
 And don't talk about that selling-nukes-to-Arabs thing.
 Fanon Discontinuity, plain and simple, got it?!

 Funny thing — to other villains, I'm below their standards (perhaps that would make me the Spear Counterpart to ol' Jimmy, if I'm to believe that Dick Flass).
 Well, phooey!
 I didn't want their help, anyway...